Mozambique Entry Requirements

 Includes

-United States United Kingdom Canada Australia Germany France Italy Spain Portugal Netherlands Japan China
+United States United Kingdom Canada Australia Germany France Italy Spain Netherlands Portugal Brazil India China Japan

 Visa Required

-Nationals not eligible for visa-free entry or the ETA must obtain a traditional visa from a Mozambican embassy or consulate before travel.
+Nationals not covered above must obtain a visa from a Mozambican embassy or consulate prior to travel.

 Arrival Process